 The typical class size is about 12-15 students.

-The majority of our students go on to careers in teaching and research.
-Many pursue further graduate work in a doctoral program.
+The majority of our students go on to careers in education, publishing, media, and non-profit work.
+Many MALS alumni pursue further graduate work in a doctoral program.
 The advanced critical thinking, communication, and analytical skills students learn in the MALS program are beneficial to nearly any academic or professional environment.

 A number of courses are offered on weeknights from 6:30-8:30 pm.
 There are no weekend classes.